We want all our customers to benefit from Three's network, website and services.

 You can read this Guide by clicking here.

 We're committed to making our products and services accessible to everyone and are continually looking at ways to improve.
-With this in mind, we’ve been working closely with the Disability Accessibility Centre to improve our website and to make it accessible to as many of our customers as possible.
+With this in mind, we’ve been working closely with the Digital Accessibility Centre (DAC) to improve our website and to make it accessible to as many of our customers as possible.

 We measure ourselves against WCAG2.0 standards.
 The majority of the pages in our site meet level ‘A’ compliance, and we are working towards implementing at least level ‘AA’ compliance across the site, as set out in the Web Accessibility Initiative.